LibreOffice/core/ucb/README.md

 * Nextcloud will reply to a PROPFIND request with "100 Continue" and then after the data is uploaded it will send a "401 Unauthorized" if the auth header is missing in the headers to which it replied with "100 Continue".
-So we reuse that.
-* Sharepoint 16 responds to PROPFIND with "Transfer-Encoding: chunked" with "HTTP/1.1 200 OK" and an actual error message in the response *body*.
+* Sharepoint 16 responds to PROPFIND, PROPPATCH and LOCK with "Transfer-Encoding: chunked" with "HTTP/1.1 200 OK" and an actual error message in the response *body*.
   * apparently setting Content-Length works better, so we use that
-  * Sharepoint 16 has the same problem with PROPFIND.
-  * and for when using chunked encoding for LOCK
 * Sharepoint returns redirect urls that curl can't parse, so we encode them (check `WebDAVResponseParser` for the code)
+* Sharepoint may reply to HEAD with 200 OK but then 404 NOT FOUND to PROPFIND
+* Sharepoint does not appear to support Dead Properties
 * avoiding chunked encoding for PUT, since for Nextcloud:
   * Transfer-Encoding: chunked creates a 0 byte file with response "201 Created"
   * see upstream bug: https://github.com/nextcloud/server/issues/7995

-  * apparently this doesn't happen with header Content-Length: 8347, so we use that
+The most important classes are:
+* ContentProvider: the UNO entry point/factory, creates Content instances
+* Content: the main UNO service, translates the UCP API to WebDAV methods, one instance per URL
+* DAVResourceAccess: sits between Content and CurlSession
+* DAVSessionFactory: creates CurlSession for DAVResourceAccess
+* CurlSession: low-level interfacing with libcurl
+* SerfLockStore: singleton used by CurlSession to store DAV lock tokens, runs a thread to refresh locks when they expire
+* WebDAVResponseParser: parse XML responses to LOCK, PROPFIND requests
+* DAVAuthListener_Impl: request credentials from UI via UNO